Accepting applications now!

 The Master of Arts in Creative and Innovative Education is for people who:

-are motivated to be leaders in cultivating children and adolescent’s creative learning are interested in developing their innovative thinking aspire to work with children and adolescents in and out of school settings want to increase entrepreneurial, policy, or pedagogical know-how aim to network with like-minded… more »
+are motivated to be leaders in cultivating children and adolescent’s creative learning are interested in developing their innovative thinking aspire to work with children and adolescents in and out of school settings want to increase entrepreneurial, policy, or pedagogical know-how aim to network with like-minded people Connect on… more »

 Doctoral student Katie Wade was one of 49 students from around the world invited to attend the European Science Education Research Association’s 2016 Doctoral Student Summer School program.